b3b00/dendronNotes/notes/Perso.projects.CSLY.stack.bench-historic.md

 **Unit tests ok are better than awesome but irealistic perfs.**
 Keep on this way.

-# after profiling and using a managed stack
+# EBNF : after profiling and using a managed stack

 | Method    | Mean     | Error    | StdDev   | Ratio        | RatioSD | Gen0       | Gen1      | Gen2     | Allocated | Alloc Ratio |
 |---------- |---------:|---------:|---------:|-------------:|--------:|-----------:|----------:|---------:|----------:|------------:|